 It's ALL THINGS CONSIDERED from NPR West.
 Arun Rath is away.
 I'm Kelly McEvers.

 I recently spent a few days in Marin County, just north of San Francisco, consistently ranked one of the richest counties in the U.S.

-This is a beautiful mountain area.
-There are signs all over the town that talk about composting and recycling and how to help your community.
+This is beautiful mountain area.
+There are signs all over the town that talk about composting and recycling, and how to help your community.

 Not far from here is a private preschool with wooden toys and discovery gardens.
 I talked to people from the school, but I didn't go there.
 The story officials had to tell was so controversial, they said, they didn't want to talk about it on tape.

 Last year, two children whose parents had chosen not to vaccinate them got whopping cough.
 Eventually, school officials sent the kids home.
-Whooping cough, a disease we thought we were rid of decades ago when a vaccination for it became mandatory for children.
+Whooping cough - a disease we thought we were rid of decades ago, when a vaccination for it became mandatory for children.
 In 2010, 10 babies died of whooping cough in Marin County.
+[POST-BROADCAST CORRECTION: Not all 10 who died lived in Marin County.]
 More than 9,000 people caught the disease.